gz2436/DynamicWebClassNotes/week07-09_mid/README.md

 # Week 07-09: Midterm Projects

-This directory contains the midterm project iterations for the Dynamic Web Development course.
+This directory contains the midterm project iterations for the Dynamic Web course.

 ## 📂 Directory Structure